- All

 Read More Do I lose citizenship with my home country if I apply for citizenship in the United States?

-This is a complex question.
 The United States does allow dual citizenship, and they will recognize it when you become a US citizen.
 However, the eligibility requirements are not the same in every country.
-Your home country may not recognize your status as a U.S. citizen when you are on their soil.
-In extreme cases,…

 Read More What happens if my marriage-based green card is denied?